Companies that use Acumatica

 All ERP Acumatica

-Acumatica We detected 1,215 customers using Acumatica, 46 companies that churned or ended their trial, and 22 customers with estimated renewals in the next 3 months.
+Acumatica We detected 1,222 customers using Acumatica, 50 companies that churned, and 31 customers with upcoming renewal in the next 3 months.
 The most common industry is Construction (17%) and the most common company size is 51-200 employees (48%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login